kyma-project/kyma/docs/kyma/docs/036-inst-custom-component-installation.md

   ```
   kubectl get pods -n kyma-system
   ```
-2. Sign in to the Kyma Console using the `admin@kyma.cx` as described in the [Install Kyma locally from the release](#installation-install-kyma-locally-from-the-release) document.
+2. Sign in to the Kyma Console using the `admin@kyma.cx` email address as described in the [Install Kyma locally from the release](#installation-install-kyma-locally-from-the-release) document.

 ## Add a component

 >**NOTE:** This section assumes that you already have your Kyma Lite local version installed successfully.

-To install a component that does not install with Kyma by default, run an appropriate `helm install` command inside the `resources` directory:
+To install a component that does is not installed with Kyma by default, run an appropriate `helm install` command inside the `resources` directory:

 * To install Jaeger, run: